-- We have an expectation that all staff will uphold our values of excellence, respect, compassion and community in their delivery of safe quality care and in their interactions with each other, students, volunteers, families, contractors and other stakeholders. - We have an expectation that all staff will uphold the six universal moral values, which is to be trustworthy, respectful, responsible, fair, kind and good citizens in their delivery of safe quality care and in their interactions with each other, students, volunteers, families, contractors and other stakeholders. - Our work will be guided by the principles of maintaining confidentiality, avoiding conflicts of interest, always pursuing the best interest of residents and clients, promoting benefit and avoiding harm. - Where residents and clients are sole decision-makers about their own care, that the principles of medical ethics - respect for autonomy, beneficence (acting for the good of the patient), nonmaleficence (avoiding harm) and justice (treating like people alike) - apply. - That the individual is always at the centre of our decision-making, regardless of how many people are involved in the decision-making and delivery of care. - We recognise the importance of respect for dignity for residents and clients.
+- We have an expectation that all employees will uphold our values of excellence, respect, compassion and community in their delivery of safe quality care and in their interactions with each other, students, volunteers, families, contractors and other stakeholders. - We have an expectation that all employees will uphold the six universal moral values, which is to be trustworthy, respectful, responsible, fair, kind and good citizens in their delivery of safe quality care and in their interactions with each other, and our consumers, students, volunteers, families, contractors and other stakeholders. - Our work will be guided by the principles of maintaining confidentiality, avoiding conflicts of interest, always pursuing the best interest of consumers, promoting benefit and avoiding harm. - Where consumers are sole decision-makers about their own care, that the principles of medical ethics respect for autonomy, beneficence (acting for the good of the patient), nonmaleficence (avoiding harm) and justice (treating like people alike) - apply. - That the individual is always at the centre of our decision-making, regardless of how many people are involved in the decision-making and delivery of care. - We recognise the importance of respect for dignity for consumers. - That we provide an ethical approach to the welfare of consumers, particularly in respect to living arrangements, family and business affairs, financial and estate planning.

-- That we provide an ethical approach to the welfare of residents and clients particularly in respect to living arrangements, family and business affairs, financial and estate planning. - That we are honest and transparent in all of our interactions with residents, clients, families, staff, students and volunteers and actively embrace open disclosure when required. - That the law will be followed in all of our work and our delivery of safe quality care. - That all Human Rights conventions will be respected and followed, in particular the United Nations Principles for Older Persons, adopted 1991, which are Independence, Participation, Care, Self-fulfillment and Dignity.
+- That we are honest and transparent in all of our interactions with consumers, families, employees, students and volunteers and actively embrace open disclosure when required. - That the law will be followed in all of our work and our delivery of safe quality care. - That all Human Rights conventions will be respected and followed, in particular the United Nations Principles for Older Persons, adopted 1991, which are Independence, Participation, Care, Self-fulfillment and Dignity and the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), adopted 2008) which include the principles of Equality of opportunity; Accessibility; Equality between men and women; Respect for the evolving capacities of children with disabilities and respect for the right of children with disabilities to preserve their identities.

-Links to Quality Standards
+Links to Standards

+ACSQC Standards

-- Standard 1: Consumer dignity and choice - Standard 2: Ongoing assessment and planning with consumers - Standard 3: Personal care and clinical care - Standard 4: Services and supports for daily living - Standard 5: Organisation's service environment - Standard 6: Feedback and complaints - Standard 7: Human resources - Standard 8: Organisational governance
+Standard 1: Consumer dignity and choice

+- Standard 2: Ongoing assessment and planning with consumers - Standard 3: Personal care and clinical care

+Standard 4: Services and supports for daily living

+Standard 5: Organisation's service environment

+Standard 6: Feedback and complaints

+Standard 7: Human resources

+Standard 8: Organisational governance

+NDIS Practice Standards

+Standard 1: Rights and Responsibilities

+Standard 2: Provider Governance and Operational Management